 We recommend that you wear comfy clothes that you can move in, such as joggers, leggings and a loose t-shirt.
-Or if you’re exercising on a chilly winter day, we’d suggest a pair of leggings from our list of the best fleece-lined leggings.

 While yoga is a calming, gentle string of movements and poses, it is important to be able to move freely, so comfortable and breathable clothes are a must.